The 85/15 Rule

 All other approved programs offered at non-exempted educational and training institutions must comply with 85/15.

-A school that is structured on a term, quarter, or semester basis the routine 85/15 calculations must be provided to VA no later than 30 days after the start of each regular term.
+When a school's programs are structured on a term, quarter, or semester basis, or a "standard term" basis, the routine 85/15 calculations must be provided to VA no later than 30 days after the start of each regular term, excluding summers.

-For a school that is structured on a non-term basis, the previous quarter’s 85/15 calculations must be submitted to the ELR of jurisdiction no later than 30 days after the beginning of each calendar quarter.
-For VA purposes these calendar quarters align with the quarters of VA’s Fiscal Year.
+When a school's programs are structured on a non-standard term basis, the previous quarter’s 85/15 calculations must be provided to VA no later than 30 days after the beginning of each non-standard term.

-The ELR of jurisdiction can confirm your schedule will meet requirements.
+The ELR of jurisdiction can confirm that your schedule meets requirements.

 Submit the 85/15 calculations to VA for all approved programs via the Education File Upload Portal using the: